 Staff Scientist 1

-Staff Scientists do not receive independent resources, although they often work independently and have sophisticated skills and knowledge essential to the work of the Laboratory.
-Although this Staff Scientist will be supervised by the Section Chief of the NAS, they will be interacting with the scientists from the IRP and scientific community at large.
+Staff Scientists do not receive independent resources, although they often work independently and have sophisticated skills and knowledge essential to the work of the Section.
+Although this Staff Scientist will be supervised by the Animal Program Director of the CMS, they will be interacting with scientists from the NIA IRP, other NIH Institutes, and the scientific community at large.

 DHHS and NIH are Equal Opportunity Employers.

 The NIH is dedicated to building a diverse community in its training and employment programs and encourages the application and nomination of qualified women, minorities, and individuals with disabilities.